TykTechnologies/tyk-docs-hugo/tyk-docs/content/upgrading-tyk.md

 In a development environment, in which you can simply restart your gateways, do the following:

 1. Backup your gateway config file
-2. Update the image version in the docker dommand or script
+2. Update the image version in the docker command or script
 3. Restart the gateway.
 For example, update the follwing command to `v5.0` and run it as follows:
 ```bash
 $ docker run \